Feeling a need to break out of the monotony of stay-at-home rules during the pandemic? Try these ideas.

 By Dennis Rainey

-It’s Day 50 of the Covid-19 quarantine, and Barbara and I have grown weary of cable news, movies, and sports reruns (actually I’ve only watched a piece of one that was from a World Series shortly after Columbus discovered America in 1492, but it was entertaining.
-It was the Pirates versus the Indians).
+It’s Day 50 of the Covid-19 quarantine, and Barbara and I have grown weary of cable news, movies, and sports reruns (actually I’ve only watched a piece of one from a World Series shortly after Columbus discovered America in 1492, but it was entertaining!)
 We have enjoyed American Idol … some great talent this year.
-And we admit that we’ve enjoyed “going to church” online, wearing our PJs and sitting on the couch together listening to some really great sermons.
+And we’ve enjoyed “going to church” online, wearing our PJs and sitting on the couch together listening to some really great sermons.

 The good thing is: WE ARE NOT RETIRED!
 We are on a mission, continuing to encourage individuals, marrieds and families to pay attention to their souls and relationship with God and one another.
 I told Barbara about three weeks ago, I can’t imagine being retired and not being missional and having a purpose.